MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

     * Default value: Microsoft

 1. Click **Done** to create the parameter.
-The parameter shows up in the parameter side pane, but isn't currently being used in any visuals.
+The parameter can be seen in the **Parameters** side pane, but isn't currently being used in any visuals.

 :::image type="content" source="media/dashboard-parameters/startend-side-pane.png" alt-text="start time end time parameters in side pane":::